B0neShAd0w/Hacktoria/Rabbit Hole.md

 >THEIR SHIELDS AND FLED ACROSS
 >THE BLUE SEA-FIELDS

-Although decoding the text doesn't give us anything useful it is an intersting read.
+Although decoding the text doesn't give us anything useful it is an interesting read.

 Let's head over to <a href="https://www.aperisolve.com/">Aperi'Solve</a> and analze the image.

-We can see that there is some encoded text under the Strings section.
+We can see that there is some encoded text under the `Strings` section.

 ![Screenshot 2022-12-15 162216](https://user-images.githubusercontent.com/117080369/207913843-7baf2185-898f-4e87-9272-88ea8c62799a.png)